 International Women's Day, 8th March, is a time to celebrate the achievements of women around the world, whilst recognising the challenges still faced by many.
-The United Nations has chosen “Equality for women is progress for all” as this year’s theme - focusing on how gender equality, empowerment of women, women’s full enjoyment of human rights and the eradication of poverty are essential to economic and social development.
+The United Nations (open link in new tab) has chosen “Equality for women is progress for all” as this year’s theme - focusing on how gender equality, empowerment of women, women’s full enjoyment of human rights and the eradication of poverty are essential to economic and social development.

 To mark International Women’s Day (IWD) we will be publishing a series of articles that will celebrate the achievements of women while calling for greater equality.